zzyzek/sandbox/rprp/README.md

 * Every reflex vertex must have at least one cut line eminating from it.
 In the case of two cut lines eminating, each must have a reflex vertex at their other end

+---

+###### 2025-09-10

+OK, I think I have a better understanding of how this algorithm works.

+Kim, Lee and Ahn is a little terse to read but I think they provide a much clearer view of what's going on.

+For a give figure (rectilinear polygon, potentially subdivided from the original), choose an origin point on the boundary of the figure (details of which point to choose might be important, so more on this later).
+This origin point, $\sigma$, must be part of a rectangle, so consider all grid points on the interior of the figure which we'll call candidate points, $\rho$.

+For each candidate point, try to construct a rectangle using $\sigma$ and $\rho$ as the corner points, where the rectangle has non-zero area and lies completely inside the figure.
+Call it $R _ { \sigma \rho }$.

+The rectangle $R _ { \sigma \rho }$ will have some number of edges exposed to the interior of the figure (up to 4 potentially?).
+For each of those edges, extend them in the appropriate directions so that they're maximal.
+That is, each line has to have at least one endpoint on a reflex vertex, where the reflex vertex is from the original perimeter of the rectilinear polygon.

+The case analysis is going to be a bit hairy but the idea is that the number of combinations of maximal lines is finite (3 per corner, max, for a total of 12?).
+Each of these choices will partition the sub-figure further, making progress at eating away at the perimeter of the original rectilinear polygon.

+If no rectangle exists with positive area, doesn't lie within the figure or has no choices for maximal edge cuts, reject it.

+There's an implicit DP matrix here that has the start and end of the original rectilinear polygon, the grid point of where the cut is and the choice of the cut lines (where their anchor is).
+This gives a hand-waivy $O( N^3 )$ run-time.
+I guess the size can be reduced but, at worst, the DP matrix is being filled out.

+I don't think the actual choice of origin point matters too much but I think the suggestion is to use the candidate point from the previous step as the new origin (and choose an arbitrary origin to start).

+So, to summarize, choosing an origin point, $\sigma$, must have a rectangle containing it, so we look for all possibilities.
+For each rectangle, we make sure to choose maximal cut lines that will reduce the perimeter.
+Every rectangle that can't have it's edges extended into a maximal cut is invalid.
+Since there must be a rectangle with the origin point and we've enumerated all possibilities of rectangle choices as well as the choices for maximal cut lines, we've exhausted the possibility space to guarantee a solution.